|Kit Size:||40T/Kit||Cut-Off:||See Insert|

 For Venipuncture Whole Blood specimen: Hold the dropper vertically and transfer 1 drop of whole blood (approximately 40mL) to the specimen area, then add 2drops of buffer (approximately 80mL), and start the timer.
 See illustration below.

 (Please refer to the illustration above)

-*NOTE: The intensity of the color in the test line region may vary depending on the concentration of HSV antibody present in the specimen.
-Therefore, any shade of color in the test line region should be considered positive.
+*NOTE: The intensity of the color in the test line region (T) will vary depending on the concentration of Filariasis antibody present in the specimen.
+Therefore, any shade of color in the test region (T) should be considered positive.

-NEGATIVE: One colored line appears in the control line region (C).
-No line appears in the test line region.
+NEGATIVE: One colored line appears in the control region (C).
+No apparent colored line appears in the test region (T).

 INVALID: Control line fails to appear.
 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
-Review the procedure and repeat the test with a new test.
+Review the procedure and repeat the test with a new test cassette.
 If the problem persists, discontinue using the test kit immediately and contact your local distributor.

 |Cat.
 No.||Product Description||Specimen||Format||Kit Size||Cut-Off||Status|

 |IFIL-402||Filariasis IgG/IgM Rapid Test Cassette||WB/S / P||Cassette||40 T||See Insert||CE|